 WritingTable of Contents

-The honest split: a beat sheet tool is leverage only if you actually use it across the writing process.
 The right pick depends on whether you want a dedicated plotting tool (Plottr) or canvas integration with the rest of the project (Storyflow).
-Try Storyflow free for canvas-based beat sheets with Tactic Blueprints.
+Try Storyflow free for canvas-based beat sheets with Story Blueprints.

 | Tool | Best For | Starting Price | Free Plan | Beat Frameworks (★/5) | Rating (/10) |